virtblocks/virtblocks/README.markdown

 Some targets are no-op for certain sub-projects because they don't make sense in that context.

-The top-level `Makefile` should provide a convenient way to build and test all sub-projects at once.
-It currently doesn't.
+The top-level `Makefile` provides a convenient way to build and test all sub-projects at once.

 ## Contributing